How to Design REST API? The Twitter Example

 REST (REpresentational State Transfer), an architectural style for web services, is getting more and more popular in recent years.
 Many leading vendors have opened the doors of their services to developers, providing them with restful accesses to different web services.
 Twitter is one of the most well-known vendors that uses REST API.

-The Twitter REST APIs provide developers with programmatic access to read and writer Twitter data.
-With their REST APIs you can post tweet, retrieve followers, access followers' profile and more.
-The Twitter APIs are so complete and well-documented.
-Let's use it as an example to explain how to design REST APIs with Visual Paradigm's REST API design tool.
+The Twitter REST APIs provide developers with programmatic access to read and write Twitter data.
+With their REST APIs, you can post a tweet, retrieve followers, access follower profiles, and more.
+The Twitter APIs are complete and well-documented.
+Let's use them as an example to explain how to design REST APIs with Visual Paradigm's REST API design tool.

 tweeting rest api